kcibak/Captured-By-Capri/README.md

 - Vite 6 (lightning-fast dev & build)
 - styled-components 6
 - ESLint 9 (flat config) + TypeScript ESLint

-## 🌐 Deployment (Netlify)
-1. Create a new Netlify site, connect the Git repository.
-2. Build command: `npm run build`
-3. Publish directory: `dist`
-4. Add the deployed URL to the Demo section above.

 ---
 Made as a demo portfolio for Capri Procopio, is strictly for demo purposes.